-2 - Can you work around your injury?
-Ask yourself if you can still do upper body exercises if you have a lower body injury or still run and lift legs if you have an upper body injury.
-Sometimes that is possible and helps you to not lose much overall conditioning and cardiovascular endurance.
-Consider using isolation exercises or isolation weight machines when a joint, bone, or muscle is injured to allow yourself to still exercise, but eliminate any stress or movement from the injured area.
+2. Can you work around your injury?
+Ask yourself whether you still can do upper-body exercises if you have a lower-body injury or still run and lift legs if you have an upper-body injury.
+Sometimes that is possible and helps you avoid losing too much overall conditioning and cardiovascular endurance.
+Consider using isolation exercises or isolation weight machines when a joint, bone or muscle is injured to allow yourself to exercise, but eliminate any stress or movement from the injured area.

 Here are some ideas when dealing with common ailments that force us to take recovery days or work around injuries:

-When the chest is congested, you need to back off from harder training programs - PERIOD.
+When the chest is congested, you need to back off from harder training programs, period.
 If training makes you cough and the lungs are producing mucus, you can overwork your heart and lungs when your lungs are congested.
 This can lead to bronchitis or pneumonia if you do not allow the body to recover and rest for a few days.